brianna-mitri/project-4/README.md

      - For destination weather, the data merged similarly for the scheduled arrival time, based on the scheduled arrived time.
 This is a substitution for forecast data.
    - Two output files are created:
      - `flight_delays.zip` for creating visualizations with the full dataset
      - `modeling_data.zip` for machine learning (ML) models.
-This file lacks columns such as unique identifiers undesirable for ML.
+This file lacks columns undesirable for ML (such as unique identifiers).
 3. Splitting data with `3_splitting_data.ipynb`
    - Data is pre-split into training and testing data sets for efficiently running multiple models in a comparable fashion
      - `x_train.zip` & `y_train.zip` for training
      - `x_test.zip` & `y_test.zip` for testing
    - Optionally, data is rebalanced with `SMOTE`.
      - NOTE: The final product did not use this rebalancing as it did not produce better results.

 ### Machine Learning Models
 Using the pre-split data, the following models were tested: